Published: Wednesday, 11 May 2022

 24 hours graph showing DO and pH levels with trigger points algae bloom and probiotics growth

 Three months into the project, the results became visible.
-No more smell and fish mortality, and the water color went from opaque to transparent clear.
+No more smell and fish mortality, and the water color went from opaque to transparent and clear.
 Depending on the climate conditions in spring and summer, there is a more intensive cleaning program with longer hours for operating the nanobubble generator.
-During the summer, peak they run max 13 hours, from 6 PM to 7AM always around sunset till sun raise.
-During the summer day time natural oxygen production is sufficient, the problems are always during the night when the photosynthesis doesn't produce any oxygen.
-In the first year we noticed that DO levels went from 4,5 ppm to 9 ppm.
-The application of probiotics is in summer more intensive than during the winter period.
-In Spring and Autumn, the application is 2x a month, during summer 2 or 3 times and in the winter we apply every 8 weeks.
+During the summer, at their peak, they run for a max of 13 hours, from 6 PM to 7 AM, always around sunset till sunrise.
+During the summer daytime, natural oxygen production is sufficient; the problems occur at night, when photosynthesis doesn't produce any oxygen.
+In the first year, we noticed that DO levels went from 4,5 ppm to 9 ppm.
+The use of probiotics is more intensive in the summer than in the winter.
+In Spring and Autumn, the application is 2x a month; during summer, 2 or 3 times; and in the winter, every 8 weeks.

 I was surprised at the feeling of Aquarius in the water of the moat *Higashi Honganji*.